 There are plenty of us about wandering through the souks and enjoying the tourist hot-spots.

-Consider using a tour guide or joining a guided tour of the medina if you’re slightly anxious about exploring yourself or it’s your first time.
+Consider using a tour guide or joining a guided tour of the medina if you’re slightly anxious about exploring by yourself or if it’s your first time.

-There are night tours, street food tours, and registered guides when visiting the local attractions.
+There are night tours, street food tours, and registered guides for visiting the local attractions.

-In summary, Marrakech is a great place to visit as a solo female traveller.
+Marrakech is a great place to visit as a solo female traveller if you treat it the same way as you would any other country wandering around by yourself.

-Most people can’t wait to tell you all about their fascinating city.
+Most local people can’t wait to tell you all about their fascinating city.

 Educate yourself on the cultural norms and differences and respect the local customs and traditions, and you will be perfectly safe.

-Marrakech is a safe place for travellers with a relatively low crime rate.
+Marrakech is a safe place for travellers with a relatively low crime rate, but scams can happen.

-However, like any other destination, there are several things to be mindful of.
+Like any other destination, there are several things to be mindful of as a first-time visitor to the red city.

-There are a few scams which visitors for the first time to Marrakech should know about.
+There are a few potential scams that visitors for the first time to Marrakech should know about.

 .The road is closed.